GSA/fpki-guides/_announcements/01_apple_common_removal.md

 To enable full trust for COMMON, perform the following steps.
 1. From the Home Screen navigate to *Settings*, *General*, *About*, *Certificate Trust Settings*.
 2. Beneath the *Enable Full Trust for Root Certificates* heading, toggle ON the entry for Federal Common Policy CA. Click *Continue* when presented to enable trust.
-3. You should now be able to successffuly navigate to an intranet site whose TLS certificate was issued from a CA that chains to COMMON.
+3. You should now be able to successfully navigate to an intranet site whose TLS certificate was issued from a CA that chains to COMMON.

 #### Using Apple Configuration Profile (Graphical User Interface Based Instructions)
 Please see macOS instructions above for creating and installing Profiles.

 ## Frequently Asked Questions